DCEtech/DCEtechWeb/content/My Final Degree Project.md

 <br>

-With Financiero, I aimed to create a siumple yet prowerful finance management app that helps users track thir savings efficiently.
+With Financiero, I aimed to create a simple yet prowerful finance management app that helps users track thir savings efficiently.
 By combining Python, Flet, MongoDB, Docker and Matplotlib, I build a cross-platform application with secure authetiucation and real-time financial tracking.

 <br>